 IMPORTANT NOTE: This item does not qualify for free shipping.
-Shipped by freight, lead time is 1-2weeks plus shipping.
-Please call for a shipping estimate: 800-826-4478
+Shipped by freight, shipping lead time is 5 months.
+Please call for your shipping charge estimate: 800-826-4478

 As the runner stone moves across the surface of the bedstone the kernels of grain are carried up the incline to where the feather edges meet the lands.
 The sharp leading edges of the furrows passing over the corresponding edges of the other millstone act like the blades of a pair of scissors shearing the whole grains into smaller and smaller fragments.
 These smaller and smaller fragments of a whole-grain move from the center of the millstones to the outer edges during several revolutions of the millstone.
 The outer 6 to 8 inches of the millstones are called "the flouring of the stone" where the two surfaces are closest together, never actually touching, and the grain particles become flour.
 The finished whole grain flour falls from the edges of the millstones and is deposited in a holding container either by gravity or the action of materials handling fan.